avcoder/unit06-lesson05/slides.md

 # Homework

 - Refactor the weather app we did for our first exercise (see https://codepen.io/codevilla/pen/YPyWWpm) into the following components.
 Then separate the css into its respective components that you created.
 Feel free to create more components inside `<Forecast>` as you see fit.
-FYI - ignore my `this.whatever` code below since I was using class-based React which you won't be using.
+FYI - ignore my `this.whatever` or `this.state.whatever` code below since I was using class-based React which you won't be using.
   ```jsx
   return (
       <div>